simsimi/workshop-site-pages/pricing/190410/en.md

 # Demo Project

-Simmi Workshop provides a demo project to new members.
+Simsimi Workshop provides a demo project to new members.
 This project is capable of 100 API calls and has no deadlines.
 Do not use the demo project for production, as API key is not available after 100 API calls.

 # Pricing Policy

-Simmi Workshop is a prepaid, subscription-type merchandise.
+Simsimi Workshop is a prepaid, subscription-type merchandise.
 For each project, you can choose either Basic or Standard.
 The differences between the two plans are as follows:

 <table>